klange/bim/README.md

 ## Config File

-Bim will automatically run commands from `~/.bim3rc` on startup.
+Bim will automatically import `~/.bim3rc` on startup.

 A detailed bimrc example is available at [docs/example.bim3rc](docs/example.bim3rc).